simeonkr/HaGL/doc/Overview.md

 ### Using Uniforms to Animate Images

-Many times we need to compute a value on the CPU and load it as an input-independent value in a shader.
-The `uniform` function takes in a `HostExpr` and produces an expression in an arbitrary domain:
+Many times we need to compute a value on the CPU that will be the same across all vertices or fragments.
+To this end, the `uniform` function takes in a `HostExpr` and produces an expression in an arbitrary domain:

 ```
 uniform :: GLType t => HostExpr t -> GLExpr d t